-- Reservations can only be made for the current calendar year.
-On September 15th of each year the calendar for the next year will open to the public for reservations.
+- Reservations can only be made up to 4 months in advance on a rolling calendar basis.
+On the 1st day of each month, the calendar for the current month and the following 3 months (for a total for 4 months) will be open to the public for reservations.
 In order to make meeting rooms available to as many groups as possible, no organization shall use any meeting room more than 26 times per year.

 - Groups who book, but do not use the meeting rooms, are requested to give written notice 48 hours in advance of the cancellation.
 Email is preferred and such notices can be sent to firstname.lastname@example.org.
 Groups who repeatedly fail to do so will have their privileges revoked.

 - Gatherings shall be open to the public.

 - The contact information (name, telephone, etc) used to reserve a meeting room may be given by the library to individuals inquiring about the organization sponsoring the meetings.
 No publicity is allowed on Library property outside of the building.
 No groups may use the Library as a mailing address.

 - Smoking is prohibited in all areas of the library, including meeting rooms.

 - Loud talk or any use of the room which disturbs library customers is prohibited.

 - Refreshments may be served if the room is left in an orderly and clean condition.
 Organizations must provide all utensils and dispose of debris by placement in the library’s dumpster or take it home with you.
 Further clarification can be obtained from library staff.
 No alcoholic beverages may be served.